IOC head floats pay TV deal for Britain

-LONDON Future Olympic Games could be screened in Britain by a pay TV operator such as BSkyBBSY.L rather than incumbent the BBCBBC.UL, the head of the International Olympic Committee (IOC) has told a newspaper.
+LONDON Future Olympic Games could be screened in Britain by a pay TV operator such as BSkyB rather than incumbent the BBC, the head of the International Olympic Committee (IOC) has told a newspaper.

 The Olympics are one of the major sports events which must be screened on free-to-air TV in Britain.
 However, the government plans to review those safeguards next year after completing the transition to multi-channel digital television.

-Rights holders such as the IOC are seeking to balance the desire to maximise value for their content with the need to ensure maximum exposure for sports.
+Rights holders such as the IOC are seeking to balance the desire to maximize value for their content with the need to ensure maximum exposure for sports.

 IOC President Jacques Rogge was quoted in the Guardian newspaper as saying that all options would be considered for the UK rights to the 2014 Winter Olympics and Summer Games in 2016.